InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 1. Download the [**OctopusKitQuickstart** Xcode project from the Releases page.][quickstart-project]

-    > You will require Xcode 10, and if you wish to run on a device, iOS 12 (both currently in beta.)
+    > You will require Xcode 11, and if you wish to run on an iPhone or iPad, iOS/iPadOS 13.

 2. Build and run the project.